 Junior Interpretor Program

 Kids ages 10 to 17 can truly find out what working on a colonial farm is like through this unique program.
 If accepted, Junior Interpreters portray, in costume, the colonial farm family’s children, working at least one day per month.
 While the program is fun, it also requires work — planting, weeding, tending to and harvesting crops in the fields and kitchen garden, performing maintenance tasks on the 18th century site, cleaning animal pens, assist with cooking, and much more — in all weather conditions.
-Read more about the program and application process here.
+Read more about the program and find out how to apply here.

 18th Century Colonial Market Fairs